Applying to the M.D./Ph.D. Program

 Baylor requires that every applicant complete a Supplemental Application.
 The supplemental application provides candidates with the opportunity to indicate a graduate program of interest and their primary research interest.
 The application opens July 1 and does not require an invitation to apply.
 The Supplemental Application may be submitted at any time but must be received electronically by Oct.
 1.

 Complete the CASPer Test

 All applicants to the Medical Scientist Training Program are required to complete an online situational judgement test called CASPer (Computer-Based Assessment for Sampling Personal Characteristics).
-View information about the CASPer assessment, testing dates for BCM, and register for a test.
+View information about the CASPer assessment, testing dates for Baylor, and register for a test.

 You can check the status of your application after the verified AMCAS application has been received by the College.

 Applicants are asked to make a non-binding selection of two Baylor College of Medicine graduate programs of greatest interest.